 - Hormone headache.
 Women may get this type of headache due to changes in their body’s hormone levels during menstrual cycles, pregnancy, or menopause.

 - Cluster Headache.
 This is the least common but most severe type of a primary headache that most commonly affects men in their late 20s; however, women and children can also suffer from cluster headaches.
 They are called “cluster headaches” because they tend to happen in groups or a series.
 The headaches may occur one to three times a day, with each attack lasting from 15 minutes to 3 hours.
 A series of cluster headaches may last a few weeks or months.

 - Spinal headache.
 This type of headache is the result of a procedure such as a spinal tap (lumbar puncture) or epidural block (such as that performed during a woman’s labor and delivery).
 In these procedures, the needle used to perform the procedure allows spinal fluid to leak, changing the fluid pressure around the brain and spinal cord.
 The headache may occur up to five days after the procedure.

 - Muscle contraction headache.
 This type of headache is believed to be due to a sustained, tightened muscle contraction of the scalp and neck muscles.
 Sustained voluntary contraction of skeletal muscles may cause pain after variable periods.

 - Paroxysmal hemicrania (a type of cluster headache) is also known as Sjaastad syndrome.
-It is a severely debilitating, one-sided headache, that is concentrated near an eye, the temple, and forehead.
+It is a severely debilitating, one-sided headache that is concentrated near an eye, the temple, and the forehead.
 It usually consists of multiple severe, yet short, headache attacks.

 - Primary stabbing headache.
 This type of headache is the result of overactivity or problems with pain-sensitive structures in the head.
 They may occur without an identifiable cause, or they could develop from an underlying disease.